janklab/dispstr/README.md

 If you're brave, and your code is an application instead of a library, or you're using Matlab interactively, add `Mcode-monkeypatch` to your path too, to override Matlab's own `disp`, `fprintf`, and `sprintf` to support dispstr.
 (It's a risky move, but having that work is really nice, so consider doing it.
 And go ahead and turn off `warning off MATLAB:dispatcher:nameConflict`.)

 See the documentation [on the web](http://dispstr.janklab.net) or in `docs/` in the distribution for details.

+## How I'd like Matlab to support this

+I'd like it if Dispstr or a similar API were built in to Matlab itself.
+That support should look like this:

+* `dispstr`, `dispstrs`, `reprstr`, and `reprstrs` are all functions in base Matlab.
+* The `*printf` family of functions implicitly calls `dispstrs` on objects that are passed to `%s` conversions.
+* The display for `struct` arrays implicitly calls `dispstr` on field contents.
+* The display for `cell` arrays implicitly calls `dispstr` on cell contents.
+* The display for `tabular` arrays implicitly calls `dispstrs` on variable contents.
+* The display for `containers.Map` and any similar dictionary type implicitly calls `dispstr` on value contents.
+* The Workspace display in the Matlab desktop implicitly calls `dispstr` on variables.
+* Plots implicitly call `dispstrs` on values that are used as `*ticks` values.
+* The default tooltip popup for plots implicitly calls `dispstr` on the values it's displaying there.
+* TODO: Should `writecell`, `writematrix`, `writestruct`, and similar high-level file IO functions do something?
+* Maybe `jsonencode` should have an option to call one of these methods when converting user-defined objects?
+Probably not; JSON encoding isn't really about string formatting.

+It would be nice if Variable Editor in the Matlab desktop also defined hooks for customizing variable display and parsing/interpretation of new values that are typed in by the user. `dispstrs` would probably be fine for the display part.
+I don't know if the hook for parsing user-inputted values should be a static method on the class, or if it should be something that classes/code should register with the Matlab Desktop directly.
+(If it's the latter, how would it do that?
+Matlab classes don't have a facility for running initialization code at class load time.)

 ## License